Plumbing Checklist for Homebuyers

 Test Water Pressure

 Why is it important to test the water pressure?
 It can tell you whether the drains are clogged, or the faucets or shower heads are blocked or dirty.
 You want to ensure you are getting the amount of water pressure you prefer throughout the house.
 Test all the showers and sinks by turning them all the way on and feeling the pressure with your hand.
+Likewise, if you are purchasing a home that is on a well, make sure you test the GPM settings and also the expansion tank prior to closing, as advised by the experts at Pruitt Water.

 Check the Heaters